 Ocean Beach Camping Area: Section P

-The only option for portable-toilet-haters like me is to camp in Zone 2 (that’s classed as more the “social” zone; yeah, I know…) and then book a site in Section P.
+The only option for portable-toilet-haters like me is to camp in Zone 2 (that’s classed as the more “social” zone; yeah, I know…) and then book a site in Section P.

-We booked Site 40 but then wished we had the one next us. #41, #42 or #43 all looked shady and with a little more privacy. #49-51 might also be good because you’re on your own little loop.
+We booked Site 40 but then wished we had the one next us.
+We had full sun pretty much all day, making our late November camping getaway a rather hot one.
+Sites #41, #42 or #43 all looked shady and with a little more privacy. #49-51 might also be good because you’re on your own little loop.

 I finally get while Queenslanders like to plonk themselves on the beach all day in spite of the mighty windy breezes.
 It’s the only way to escape those oh-so-annoying buzzing things…

 PROS: Clean enough eco-toilets; cold showers; largely away from the strong ocean winds; some privacy if you can score a site off into the bushes

 CONS: Lots and lots of mozzies!; not every site is shady so we ended up in a super sunny one; drive-in sites are pretty much sand-only; there’s a bit of traffic coming in to use the toilets but it’s not too bad outside school holidays

 Not sure what the tents and mozzies mean?
 Check out my tents and mozzies guide.